samid737/PythonWindTunnel/README.md

 The program should be stable in current state, with current calibration on parameters, but some remarks/improvements that can be made:

--the particles are a bit offset near the surface of the airfoil.
+* the particles are a bit offset near the surface of the airfoil.
--Changing the ratio between the Nx and Ny, (which is 3:1 currently), might crash the program.
+* Changing the ratio between the Nx and Ny, (which is 3:1 currently), might crash the program.
--Making the accuracy higher currently does not really have any significant benefit currently.
+* Making the accuracy higher currently does not really have any significant benefit currently.
 The current accuracy setting is either low(30x10) or high(60x20) grid.
 Any above resulted in innacurate flow.
--increasing the N, number of panels, might not work(some values will give integration errors and it will not plot the airfoil properly).
+* increasing the N, number of panels, might not work(some values will give integration errors and it will not plot the airfoil properly).
--increasing the current limit amount of particles (19). the lookup of the associated grid index in CollisionDetect() fails in some way.
+* increasing the current limit amount of particles (19). the lookup of the associated grid index in CollisionDetect() fails in some way.
--Program runs slow in Top secret Wind tunnel mode.
+* Program runs slow in Top secret Wind tunnel mode.
 I believe the blitting may be an issue, but i am not sure.